 We arrive in Kuala Lumpur and transfer to the hotel.

-After which, we proceed to Cameron Highlands, which is 1542 meters above sea level.
-En-route to Cameron Highlands, we will view the Lata Iskandar Waterfall.
-We will then head to Tanah Rata and stop at The Lakehouse for afternoon tea with scones served with strawberry jam and cream.
+After which, we proceed to the Cameron Highlands, which is 1542 meters above sea level.
+En route, we view the Lata Iskandar Waterfall.
+We then head to Tanah Rata and stop at the Lakehouse for afternoon tea with scones served with strawberry jam and cream.

-We begin the day with a short stop at the Sungai Palas Tea Plantation, which is one of the largest plantations in South East Asia before, driving up to the highest peak of Cameron Highlands, Mount Brinchang, which is 6666 feet above sea level.
-Here we will climb up the viewing tower where we will be amazed with the magnificent view of the surrounding area with fresh and cool air.
+We begin the day with a short stop at the Sungai Palas Tea Plantation – one of the largest plantations in South East Asia, before driving up to the highest peak of Cameron Highlands – Mount Brinchangv (6666 feet above sea level).
+Here we climb up to the viewing tower where we will be amazed with the magnificent view of the surrounding area with fresh and cool air.

 We will have an interpretive trek into Mossy Forest that will reveal some of the exotic floras, such as carnivorous Pitcher Plant, wild Ginger, primitive Ferns and wild Orchids.
-Mossy Forest, also known as the cloudy forest, as it is usually enveloped in mist and gives you a feeling like you’re in a fairy tale.
-After a short drive down from the mountain we will take a visit to the oldest Tea Factory in Malaysia.
+Mossy Forest is also known as the cloudy forest, as it is usually enveloped in mist and gives you a feeling like you’re in a fairy tale.
+After a short drive down from the mountain, we visit the oldest tea factory in Malaysia.
 Have a cup of tea at the ‘Ummph’ Tea Café (not included), where we will be fascinated by the wide range of tea offered with panoramic view of the plantation.

 Finally, our guide will lead us to the last stop of the tour today which is a Butterfly Farm.
 Here we will observe some beautiful species of butterflies including the renowned Raja Brooke and various kinds of insects and snakes.

-After breakfast this morning, we will depart Cameron Highlands and head to Penang.
-En route we will stop at Kuala Kangsar, an attractive royal town.
+After breakfast this morning, we depart the Cameron Highlands and head to Penang.
+En route, we stop at Kuala Kangsar – an attractive royal town.
 The route passes the Ubudiah Mosque and the Iskandariah Palace (royal palace).
-The Ubudiah Mosque is reputed to be one of the most beautiful mosques in the country.
+The Ubudiah Mosque is reported to be one of the most beautiful mosques in the country.

-After the visit, we will continue our journey towards Penang, crossing over to Penang, using the forth longest bridge in the Southeast Asia.
+After the visit, we continue our journey towards Penang, crossing over using the fourth longest bridge in Southeast Asia.

-This morning, after breakfast, we will meet our guide and transfer by coach to view Fort Cornwallis.
+This morning, after breakfast, we meet our guide and transfer by coach to view Fort Cornwallis.
 This is where Francis Light and the crew landed in 1786.
-After this, we will make our way to visit a joss stick maker where the local specialist will explain how to make a joss stick.
-We will also visit the Khoo Kongsi – a magnificent hall embellished with intricate carvings and wood work.
-From Khoo Kongsi, we will proceed for a trishaw ride.
-We will get to view the colonial buildings in Georgetown such as The City Hall, the Muntri Street and the Art Street.
+After this, we make our way to visit a joss stick maker where the local specialist will explain how to make a joss stick.
+We also visit the Khoo Kongsi – a magnificent hall embellished with intricate carvings and wood work.
+From Khoo Kongsi, we hop on a trishaw ride.
+We get to view the colonial buildings in Georgetown such as The City Hall, the Muntri Street and the Art Street.

 We have the afternoon at leisure before we head to dinner together this evening, enjoying Peranakan cuisine.

-Today we head to Borneo, we fly from Penang Airport, to Kuala Lumper Airport and then on to Sandakan in Borneo.
+Today we head to Borneo, flying from Penang Airport, to Kuala Lumpur Airport and then on to Sandakan in Borneo.

-Upon arrival this afternoon, we will transfer to the hotel.
+Upon arrival this afternoon, we transfer to the hotel.

-This evening you have the optional tour of a Rainforest Guided Walk (please see optional tours below).
+This evening, we have the optional tour of a Rainforest Guided Walk (please see optional tours below).

-After breakfast this morning, we will then head to the Sepilok Orangutan Rehabilitation Centre.
-We will take a short walk through the rainforest on wooden boardwalks to witness the feeding of the orangutans and then we continue to the newly completed enclosed nursery area for young orangutans.
-Thereafter, we will then visit the Borneo Sun Bear Conservation Centre to learn about conservation of the world’s smallest bear.
+After breakfast this morning, we head to the Sepilok Orangutan Rehabilitation Centre.
+We take a short walk through the rainforest on wooden boardwalks to witness the feeding of the orangutans and then continue to the newly completed enclosed nursery area for young orangutans.
+We then visit the Borneo Sun Bear Conservation Centre to learn about conservation of the world’s smallest bear.

 Please see important information for camera usage at Sepilok Orang Utan Rehabilitation Centre.

-After our visits, we will transfer to Bilit Rainforest Resort, we will have dinner here and you’ll have the option to take an afternoon river cruise in search of wildlife and birds.
+After our visits, we transfer to Bilit Rainforest Resort, where we enjoy dinner and have the option to take an afternoon river cruise in search of wildlife and birds.

-We will rise early this morning, and before breakfast we will embark on a morning river cruise to observe wildlife and experience the early morning river ambience along the longest river of Sabah.
-We will then, return to the lodge for a late breakfast.
-We have the rest of the day, free to enjoy the natural surroundings before in the late afternoon, we will proceed on another river cruise to search for wildlife.
-After the cruise of searching for wildlife, we will return to the lodge for dinner.
+We rise early this morning, and embark on a morning river cruise to observe wildlife and experience the early morning river ambience along the longest river of Sabah.
+We return to the lodge for a late breakfast.
+We have the rest of the day free to enjoy the natural surroundings before heading out on another river cruise this afternoon to search for wildlife.
+After the cruise, we return to the lodge for dinner.

-This morning we will have breakfast in the rainforest before heading to the airport for a flight to Kota Kinabalu.
-Kota Kinabalu is a coastal city partly surrounded by rainforest.
+This morning, we enjoy breakfast in the rainforest before heading to the airport for a flight to Kota Kinabalu, a coastal city partly surrounded by rainforest.
 It’s known for its bustling markets, modern boardwalk, beaches and waterfront.
-Here we will transfer to the Nexus Resort and Spa which is nestled on a white sandy beach amidst the tropical landscape.
-We will spend the rest of today and tomorrow at leisure, relaxing after a busy, but exciting number of days.
+Here we transfer to the Nexus Resort and Spa, nestled on a white sandy beach amidst the tropical landscape.
+We spend the rest of today and tomorrow at leisure, relaxing after a busy but exciting number of days.

-There is also the option of joining a Coral Island Tour where we can spend the day on a tropical island with sandy beaches, translucent waters and coral gardens (great for snorkelling and scuba diving).
-Includes a BBQ lunch, this tour is at an extra cost and booked in resort.
+There is also the option to join a Coral Island Tour to spend the day on a tropical island with sandy beaches, translucent waters and coral gardens (great for snorkelling and scuba diving).
+Including a BBQ lunch, this tour is at an extra cost and can be booked in resort.

-This evening we will get together for a dinner in resort where we can swap stories with our fellow travellers of highlights of the tour.
+This evening we get together for dinner in resort where we can swap stories with our fellow travellers of highlights of the tour.

-We will have breakfast this morning and later today we will transfer to Kota Kinabalu airport for our flight back Kuala Lumper Airport before embarking on the final leg home back to the UK.
+We have breakfast this morning and later today transfer to Kota Kinabalu Airport for our flight back Kuala Lumpur Airport before embarking on the final leg home back to the UK.

 Today we will arrive back into the UK.

-Cameron Highlands: Strawberry Park Resort 4*- 2 nights
+Cameron Highlands: Strawberry Park Resort four-star – 2 nights

 Penang: Areca Hotel *boutique hotel* – 2 nights